-Imagine that you were to walk into the middle of a busy mall and start randomly shouting about things you’re interested in, what you’re thinking about, and how your day has gone.
-What do you think the reaction would be?
-If mall security allowed you to stay, you might get a few people to interact with you […]
+Imagine that you were to walk into the middle of a busy mall and start randomly shouting about things you’re interested in, what you’re thinking about, and how your day has gone. […]

 What keeps people from getting traction on the things that really matter?
 Today’s guest contributor Molly Gordon thinks it has to do with finding the shortest or most direct path to where you want to go.

 According to Gordon, the chief problem with trying to find an optimal path is simply that you can’t know what you don’t know.
 Whenever you set out to create or accomplish something, you project yourself and your desires into an unknowable future.
 There’s no end to the possible permutations to be considered at every step.
 Beyond a certain point, the effort you invest in optimizing the path actually puts you backwards.